 One might reasonably ask, with the availability of so many online databases, digital libraries, and search engines why an annotated bibliography like this remains useful.
 My view is that with the ever-increasing flood of information, and its vastly greater accessibility, this freely available selective guide to classics and historical studies over the whole range of the life sciences is more useful than ever, as a way of quickly and efficiently identifying and organizing works that matter, and in many cases outlining briefly why they matter.
 It cannot pretend to be fully comprehensive, and its coverage is inevitably better in some fields than others, but it should point you in the right directions, and provide many significant sources.

-Apart from its interactive features, one of the significant advantages of the database versus the printed editions is that entries may be indexed to the several subjects with which they are often concerned, and if you click on a subject field under a specific entry you will see a listing, chronological by publication date, of everything in that subject.
+Apart from its interactive features, one of the significant advantages of the database versus the printed editions is that entries may be indexed to the several subjects with which they are often concerned, and if you click on a subject field under a specific entry you will see a listing, chronological by publication date, of everything in this bibliography indexed to that subject.
 Similarly, if you click on the name of an author associated with an entry you will see a chronological list of all the entries by that author, if there are more than one.
 Another advantage of the database is the extensive subject index.
 Besides the process of selecting content for this bibliography, the growing subject index may be the feature which most carries my personal stamp.
 Based originally on the limited subject arrangement in the contents pages of the printed editions, the subject index is the way that I personally organize this world of information.
 For information you don't find in the subject or author indices the keyword search is a powerful tool.

 Between 1991 and 2014 I put aside work on this project.
 As the Internet developed I concluded that the data, which had already become too large by the fifth printed edition for convenient use in book form, would be most useful as an interactive database freely available on the Internet.
 When unexpectedly the copyright to Morton’s Medical Bibliography reverted to me in 2014 I decided to begin the construction of the present website.
-Previously I had experience developing and writing websites, first with www.HistoryofScience.com, and then with www.HistoryofInformation.com and www.BookHistory.net.
+Previously I had experience developing and writing websites, first with www.HistoryofScience.com, and then with www.HistoryofInformation.com.
 Those ongoing sites, as well as HistoryofMedicineandBiology.com, are the result of a productive collaboration formerly with the imaginative web developer Jessica Gore, and more recently with master programmer Vann Miller.

 Because “Garrison-Morton” entry numbers became established references in medical library cataloguing, as the printed book expanded through successive editions, Leslie Morton used decimal extensions, such as 4204.1, 4204.2, etc. to add new material while retaining the original numbers.
 I followed this awkward practice in the fifth edition.
 Thus the final entry number in the fifth edition was 6810 though the actual number of entries in the bibliography was significantly higher.
 To preserve the historical record we retained the entry numbers from the fifth edition in the database, though in the case of entries which had to be repeated multiple times with different entry numbers under different subjects in the printed book, I have tried to consolidate each as one entry, indexed under the multiple subjects with which it is concerned, and retaining all of the original different entry numbers.
 Entries added to the web version are numbered after 6810, and now serve only as identifiers, and also to show the order in which they were added to the database.
-Since the development of the online version I have revised, corrected or improved a very large number of the earlier entries.
+Since the development of the online version I have revised, corrected or improved most of the earlier entries.

 Another feature of the database that differs from the printed editions is the greatly improved author index.
 The database program displays the names of authors of individual entries in alphabetical order by their last name, so from time to time the order of authorship, in works with multiple authors, is different from the order in which it originally appeared in the publication.
 Using the author index you can display all the works by a given author in a single chronological sequence by publication date.
 This feature is one of the many significant advantages of the database format over the printed versions, in which one had to go back and forth from the author index to find entries for a single author that were scattered throughout the book.

 Another aspect of the evolution of this database is the widening scope of material included.
-Both Garrison's and Morton's selection process was heavily influenced by Whig historiography, so that, for the most part, works included made some positive advance in medicine or biology, and secondary works typically were also written from the Whig point of view.
+Both Garrison's and Morton's selection process was heavily influenced by Whig historiography, so that, for the most part, primary works included made some positive advance in medicine or biology, and secondary works included typically were also written from the Whig point of view.
 Once Morton began expanding Garrison's relatively brief bibliographies, he was also contrained by the need to make efficient use of the space available in a single printed volume.
 No longer constrained by physical format limitations, and in keeping with the present approach to the writing the history of medicine and biology, which is often interdisciplinary and from the social / political point of view, and taking advantage of the vastly increased accessibility of information, I am expanding the bibliography in many directions, both from the Whig point of view, and beyond the traditional Whig approach, to cover topics such as alternative medicine, folk medicine, ethnobotany, ethnopharmacology, etc. I am also developing the geographic aspect because it is now possible to provide at least limited references on the medicine and history of medicine in a very wide variety of places.
 These may be searched in the subject index under Countries, Continents and Regions.
 Voyages and travels by physicians were included to a very limited extent in the printed editions of the bibliography.
 Related to geographic, biogeographic and interdisciplinary aspects, I am also developing the historical documentation of voyages and travel accounts that concern medicine or life sciences, written by physicians or scientists.
 I am also expanding the coverage in zoology, and veterinary medicine.
 As the database grows I often add new topics.

 Like it may have been for Garrison and Morton before me, this project is a personal quest, of increasing interest to me as it grows in complexity and detail.
 However I always appreciate advice when offered.
 Paul Blanc, Fritz-Dieter Söhn, Alain Touwaide, and Juan Weiss have been especially generous in providing corrections or recommending additions to the bibliography.
 I have also benefitted substantially from the historical writings of W. Bruce Fye and Larry W. Swanson.
 Please do do not hesitate to contact me regarding corrections or suggested additions.